Sumiksh/Power_BI_US-Population-Analysis/README.md

 Select any year between 1970 and 2022 to view population data for that specific period.

-Geographic Filters
+Filters option

-Filter by:

-Region

-State

-Metro Area
+Filter by:Region, State, Metro Area
 Enables detailed drill-down to more granular population information.
 Reset Filters
 Clear all filters option allows users to easily return to the default unfiltered view.
 Clear Slicers
 Single-click option to reset all slicers for a fresh start.

 📈 Interactive Charts & Visual Design